 The wall built on the Peninsula in 1634 had been effective in excluding Native Americans from the Peninsula for a decade, and the 1644 attack did not threaten Jamestown.
 Instead, Opechancanough's military success was limited to outlying plantations on the frontier or edge of settlement.

 The English used the word "massacre" to describe the event, but other terms that could be used include "great assault" or "uprising."
-Opechancanough's war aims may have to re-establish Native American power diminished after the Second Anglo-Powhatan War.
+Opechancanough's war aims were to re-establish Native American power, which was diminished after the Second Anglo-Powhatan War, and deter English colonists from continued encroachment on Native American lands.

 The timing in 1644 was similar to the attack in the spring of 1622.
 Choosing to attack when stockpiles of food were exhausted from the winter put the tribes at risk of another "feedfight," with English creating hunger by cutting down ripening corn in the fields in the harvest season known to the Native Americans as "nepinough."
 On the other hand, an assault in April allowed Opechancanough to keep the Native Americans dispersed on their seasonal round of wintertime hunting and less vulnerable to revenge attacks.